the-nexus/aoc-cpp/README.md

 Second, you have the **'GenerateChallenge.sh'** script.
 It will create a new challenge file (and a new year file if required) for the desired challenge parameters passed in.
 The command is **'sh GenerateChallenge.sh [Year] [Day]'**.

 **Note:** When adding a new year, you need to edit **'source/challenges/ChallengeFactory.h'** and follow the instructions from the comment at the top of the file to be able to use the newly created year file from the script **'GenerateChallenge.sh'**.

+## Running the solution
+Once compiled, you can run the app in 2 ways.
+If on Windows in Visual Studio with the Debug profile, you can edit the parameters in Main.cpp.
+From Release (or if you disable the macro for Debug), you can run the .exe from the cmd and pass it arguments.
+On linux, you just need to run ./AdventOfCode from the terminal and pass it arguments.

+The program takes 2 arguments at minimum and can take a 3rd argument optionally.
+The first argument is the year, the second is the day, and the 3rd is the part.
+For instance: **'./AdventOfCode 2021 01 1'** will run Part 1 of Day 1 of Year 2021.
+Not passing a 3rd argument or passing an invalid argument (a.k.a not 1 and not 2) will run both parts by default.